-Tim in San Diego, California writes in to asks: “Pastor John, do you believe there’s a difference between a Christian rap artist and a rap artist who is Christian?
-And do you believe that an artist who is a Christian needs to include the gospel into every song that they make?”
+Tim in San Diego, California, writes in to ask, “Pastor John, do you believe there’s a difference between a Christian rap artist and a rap artist who is a Christian?
+And do you believe that an artist, who is a Christian, needs to include the gospel in every song?”

-Well, let’s start with that last question, because I think answering that one probably winds up addressing the concerns in the first one which aren’t as easy to answer because the terms aren’t clear.
-But this one is.
-Does the gospel need to be in every song?
-And if you mean the full enough doctrinal statement of the gospel that the listener would have a reasonable understanding of the gospel and know how to come to Christ the answer is no.
+Well, let’s start with that last question, because I think answering that one probably winds up addressing the concerns in the first one, which aren’t as easy to answer because the terms aren’t clear.
+But this one is: Does the gospel need to be in every song?
+And if you mean the full-enough doctrinal statement of the gospel so that the listener would have a reasonable understanding of the gospel and know how to come to Christ, the answer is “no.”

-And I say that because Paul accused Peter in Galatians two of a kind of behavior that was not in step with the gospel.
-So there is the gospel and there is life in step with the gospel.
-There is the gospel and there is rap in step with the gospel.
-There is the gospel and there is music in step with the gospel.
-There is the gospel and there is advertising for your music group in step with the gospel.
-There is the gospel and there is the clothing and the attitudes and the tone that is in step with the gospel.
-So it is a more biblical test for a wrap song to ask: Is the message, the tone, the aim, the origin, the spirit in step with the gospel rather than does it contain the four or five or six points or steps of the gospel.
-If you tried to put a summary of the gospel in every song it would start to sound stilted.
-It would be like saying: Every chapter in the New Testament has to begin the way 1 Corinthians 15 begins.
+I say that because Paul accused Peter in Galatians 2:11–14 of a kind of behavior that was not in step with the gospel.
+So, there is the gospel, and there is life in step with the gospel.
+There is the gospel, and there is rap in step with the gospel.
+There is the gospel, and there is music in step with the gospel.
+There is the gospel, and there is advertising for your music group in step with the gospel.
+There is the gospel, and there is the clothing and the attitudes and the tone that is in step with the gospel.

-So it shouldn’t take too long in listening to a Christian artist like that to know if he or she is blown away by the grace of God in the cross of Christ.
+It shouldn’t take too long in listening to a Christian artist like that to know if he or she is blown away by the grace of God in the cross of Christ.
 Their whole ministry should be pointing to the cross of Christ.
-You can call this person a Christian rap artist or a rap artist who is a Christian, I don’t think that matters.
-It doesn’t matter to me anyway.
-What matters is: Is every song in step with the gospel?
-Is the artist exulting at every moment in the cross of our Lord Jesus Christ in his heart and are the words shaped by that, rooted in that, pointing to that in one way or another so that the entire corpus of the artist’s work is going to point to Jesus and Jesus crucified?
+You can call this person a Christian rap artist or a rap artist who is a Christian — I don’t think that matters.
+What matters is, Is every song in step with the gospel?
+Is the artist exulting at every moment in the cross of our Lord Jesus Christ in his heart, and are the words shaped by that, rooted in that, pointing to that, in one way or another so that the entire corpus of the artist’s work is going to point to Jesus and Jesus crucified?